TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti}-view Stereo (MVS) aims to rebuild dense 3D scenes or objects from a series of calibrated RGB images.
-It has a broad range of applications in fields such as virtual reality, 3D printing, and autonomous driving, leading to numerous efficient MVS frameworks~\cite{LTVRE, Accurate, Shan_2014_CVPR, Depthmap, PMVS}.
+Multi-view Stereo (MVS) aims to rebuild dense 3D scenes or objects from a series of calibrated RGB images.
+It has a broad range of applications in fields such as virtual reality, 3D printing, and autonomous driving, leading to numerous efficient MVS frameworks~\cite{LTVRE, Accurate, Depthmap, PMVS}.
 Nonetheless, despite the rapidly improving accuracy of the latest methods ~\cite{MVSNet, P-MVS}, these techniques frequently face challenges when dealing with textureless areas.

-Recently, PatchMatch Stereo based-methods~\cite{PM-RL, PM-Huber, PCF-MVS} have accomplished remarkable successes in reconstructing dense 3D models from large-scale imagery.
+Recently, PatchMatch Stereo based-methods~\cite{PM-Huber, PCF-MVS} have accomplished remarkable successes in reconstructing dense 3D models from large-scale imagery.
 These methods typically follow an organized pipeline that includes initialization, propagation and refinement, positioning them uniquely suited for reconstructing scenes with unstructured viewpoints.
-However, due to the unreliable photometric consistency, state-of-the-art methods~\cite{ACMM, ACMP, TAPA-MVS, PatchMatchNet} still exhibit unsatisfactory performance when dealing with large textureless areas.
+However, due to the unreliable photometric consistency, most methods~\cite{COLMAP, Gipuma, MAR-MVS, SD-MVS} still exhibit unsatisfactory performance when dealing with large textureless areas.